 The Company measures and reports at fair value the liability for derivative instruments.
-The fair value liabilities for price adjustable warrants and embedded conversion options have been recorded as determined utilizing the Binomial Trees model.
-The following tables summarize the Company's financial assets and liabilities measured at fair value on a recurring basis as of June 30, 2019:
+The fair value liabilities for embedded conversion options have been recorded as determined utilizing the Binomial Trees model.
+The following tables summarize the Company's financial assets and liabilities measured at fair value on a recurring basis as of June 30, 2020: